 Policy: Adopted a retailer safer chemicals policy

-The policy does not appear to apply to packaging, though the 2017 Progress Report states in the section on “Promoting sustainable consumption – outlook” that: “By 2020, we will review and optimise our entire range of textile products with regard to the use of packaging.”
+The Little Journey policy does not apply more broadly to Aldi’s operations or packaging and the Detox Commitment policy does not currently apply more broadly to operations or to packaging, but the company’s 2017 Progress Report states in the section on “Promoting sustainable consumption – outlook” that “By 2020, we will review and optimise our entire range of textile products with regard to the use of packaging.”

 Oversight: Established management responsibilities and incentives

-Aldi US does not appear to offer financial incentives for senior management to implement safer chemical policies.
+Aldi US does not appear to offer financial incentives for senior management to implement its safer chemicals policies.

 Accountability: Ensures supply chain accountability